kdeldycke/e107-importer/readme.txt

 * Import users and their profile (or try to update the profile if user already exist).
 * Try to map users to an appropriate role.
 * Send mails to users to inform them about their new credentials.
-* Redirect old e107 news, pages, users and feeds URLs to new WordPress content via an integrated plugin (for SEO).
+* Redirect old e107 news, pages, users, forums, threads and feeds URLs to new WordPress content via an integrated plugin (for SEO).

 This tool was tested with: